Skip to content

-Georgia Tech internships provide opportunities for students to gain experience in their field, determine if they have an interest in a particular career, and create a network of contacts, and receive academic credit.
+Georgia Tech internships provide opportunities for students to gain experience in their field, determine if they have an interest in a particular career, and create a network of contacts.
 An internship may be either paid, unpaid or partially paid (in the form of a stipend).

 The Georgia Institute of Technology Internship Program is an academic program designed to complement a student's formal education with practical work experience.
 The internships are single-semester, major related full-time or part-time work experiences that help students better understand the "real world" applications of their academic studies.